brandonnshore/stolen/START_HERE.md

 ## 🎉 You're Ready!

-Your Raspberry application is fully functional and ready to test locally.
+Your StolenTee application is fully functional and ready to test locally.

 **Next Steps**:
 1. Start both servers (backend + frontend)